jrpool/rallytree/README.md

 # Version notes

-Version 1.7.4 adds to the copy operation the option to give the copy a feature parent
+Version 1.7.4 adds support for feature parents of user stories.
+In the documentation operation, the output identifies the parent of the root user story, which may be a feature or a user story.
+In the copy operation, you can choose either a user story or a feature as the parent of the tree copy.

 Version 1.7.3 extends the scope of the project-change operation, making it ensure that test cases belong to the specified project even when their user stories already do.